RoshanNaidu/Blockchain-Workshop/README.md

 To get started with these projects, clone the repository and use Remix Ethereum Org to compile and deploy the contracts by uploading them in the contracts section.

 # Contact
-For any queries or collaboration, feel free to reach out to me on LinkedIn -> https://www.linkedin.com/in/roshan-naidu-aka-adonis.
+For any queries or collaboration, feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/roshan-naidu-aka-adonis).